 Study Abroad FAQs

-Yes, at this time we are planning to offer a variety of short-term virtual and / or in-person travel opportunities for undergraduate and graduate students during the Spring 2021 semester.
+Yes, at this time we are planning to offer a variety of short-term virtual and / or in-person travel opportunities for graduate students during the Spring 2021 semester.
 Please be advised that the earliest we anticipate students being permitted to engage in traditional, short-term international travel will be May 2021.
 Even then, current health and safety conditions will dictate whether this is possible.
 Please monitor your email for updates and contact the Study Abroad Office with any questions.